 Canada, the United States and all nations of the world need to redouble our local, regional and international efforts to address the serious environmental challenges, and their inescapable consequences, that place all of us in unnecessary peril.

 Scientific experts agree that over the past three decades, while the number of hurricanes each year has remained about the same, the average strength and ferocity, spawning more Category 4 and 5 hurricanes which are the most powerful, have nearly doubled.
-Human and animal populations along the Gulf coastlines have increased over the same time period, meaning that the danger to all life and property from a Category 4 Hurricane like Harvey, and a Category 5 Hurricane like Irma have increased dramatically.
+Human and animal populations along the Gulf coastlines have increased over the same time period, meaning that the danger to all life and property from a Category 4 or Category 5 Hurricane have increased dramatically.

 Hurricanes form in the ocean when areas of low pressure draw in area from surrounding areas of high pressure, and moist air warmed by the heat of the ocean rises through the storm which in turn causes a greater suction effect.
 Rain begins to fall, and through a repeat of the same process can be drawn back up again, and if this cycle is not broken, then once the moist air reaches wind speeds of 119 kph(74 mph), a hurricane is formed; with a calm eye and winds which can extend for tens of miles outwards in all directions.
 The longer a hurricane stays over the warm waters of the Gulf of Mexico, the stronger it becomes, and since ocean heat fuels the power of hurricanes, many scientists believe that global warming is responsible for the increase in powerful tropical storms and hurricanes.